jens-koster/the-free-data-stack/Meltano/Meltano.md

 # Setup
 Use the [step by step guide by Meltano](https://docs.meltano.com/getting-started/)

-If this is not your first rodeo, the commands needed are all in this guide
+If this is not your first rodeo, the commands needed are all here

     pipx install "meltano"